 US task force to probe Hezbollah 'narcoterror'

-WASHINGTON: The US Justice Department announced Thursday creation of a special task force to investigate what it called "narcoterrorism" by the powerful Lebanese movement Hezbollah.
+Washington, Jan 11 (AFP) The US Justice Department announced today creation of a special task force to investigate what it called "narcoterrorism" by the powerful Lebanese movement Hezbollah.

 The unit will comprise specialists on money-laundering, drug trafficking, terrorism and organized crime, targeting Iran ally Hezbollah's sprawling network, whose reach extends across Africa and into Central and South America, the department said.